forever-jekyll/forever-jekyll/README.md

 Hopefully that live demo has convinced you, hasn't it?
 Great!
 Continue with me...

 ## Getting started
-In the top-right corner of this page, click Fork.
+In the top-right corner of this page, click `Fork`.
 `GitHub` will prompt you to sign in.
 If you don't have a `GitHub` account you can easily create one from that page.
 Next rename your newly forked repository to `yourgithubusername.github.io`.
 This is an important step.
 For example your `GitHub` user name is `elaine-thompson` then name of your repository will be,